udacity/CarND-Traffic-Sign-Classifier-Project/project_description.md

 You will be required to answer questions about your implementation as part of your submission in the provided `Traffic_Signs_Recognition.ipynb.` As you complete the tasks below, include thorough, detailed answers to each question *provided in italics*.

+### Step 1: Dataset Exploration

+Visualize the German Traffic Signs Dataset.
+This is open-ended, the visualization can be whatever you think, some suggestions include: plotting images, plotting the count of each sign, etc.

-Step 1: Design and Test a Model Architecture
+### Step 2: Design and Test a Model Architecture

 Design and implement a deep learning model that learns to recognize traffic signs.
 Train and test your model on the German Traffic Sign Dataset.